jrasmusson/ios-starter-kit/basics/UILabel/README.md

 > `adjustsFontSizeToFitWidth` A Boolean value indicating whether the font size should be reduced in order to fit the title string into the label’s bounding rectangle.

+> `minimumScaleFactor` The minimum scale factor supported for the label’s text.

+The `minimumScaleFactor` is a multiplier against the label.
+Whatever value you choose here, is the smallest your label will become.
+So if you `UIFont` size is 10, and you give a `miniumScaleFactor = 0.5` the smallest your font will go is `5`.
+The default is '0' so you don't really need it.
+But it's a way for you to limit a minium font size if you want to.

 ```swift
     func makeOverdueAlertLabel() -> UILabel {
         let label = ControlFactory.makeBoldLabel(text: loc("Your account is overdue by $XXX"), size: 16)